 We begin in South Africa, which gave up its nuclear weapons years ago.
 At the same time, South Africans are backing a new kind of small, nuclear reactor to provide power.
 This effort is driven by concerns about global warming and about the reliability of other energy supplies.

 JASON BEAUBIEN: The smoke stacks from the Pelindaba Research Laboratories poke up mysteriously behind a series of hills on the high plains outside Pretoria.

 Pelindaba is the Los Alamos of South Africa.
 It was here that the apartheid government built South Africa's nuclear weapons.
 The labs were also instrumental in the development of Africa's only commercial nuclear power station, the Koeberg Nuclear Plant outside Cape Town.

-Mr. ROBERT PETERS(ph) (Nuclear Scientist, South Africa): We have started, about five months ago, using uranium in this laboratory.
+ROBERT PETERS: We have started, about five months ago, using uranium in this laboratory.
 And our initial quality control results indicate that we are getting good results.

 BEAUBIEN: Robert Peters oversees the creation of fuel spheres from a new type of nuclear plant South Africa is trying to build.
 The spheres are central to the pebble bed reactor's design.
 Each one is about the size of a billiard ball.
 They're gray and made mostly of graphite.

 Each sphere also contains nine grams of uranium oxide, which serves as the fuel for the power plant.
 There are no metal parts in the fuel assembly, and thus, Peters says, it won't melt down at high temperatures.

 PETERS: Its all ceramics.
 If you look at normal fuel it has a lot of metal components that would start melting at 13, 14, maybe 1500.
 We put a fresh new furnace that runs about 2,000 degrees C. No problem.